Skip to content

 Once your referral has been processed, the service provider will contact your GU Health patient about their availability and treatment plan.
 They will book in a time for treatment 2-3 days post hospital discharge.

-Vitalis will provide regular reports to you on how your patient’s treatment is going.
+The service provider will provide regular reports to you on how your patient’s treatment is going.

 Frequently asked questions